bbhunter/pktrecon/README.md

   - Dynamic Host Configuration Protocol Version 4 (DHCPv4)
   - Dynamic Host Configuration Protocol Version 6 (DHCPv6)

-# data
+## recon data

-The data which can be obtained from a packet capture using pktrecon includes:
+Some examples of data which can be obtained strictly from a packet capture using pktrecon includes:

 - Host names
 - Domain names and FQDNs